 - I can work with life changes, loss, bereavement, trauma, anxiety, depression, low self-esteem, identity issues, old emotional pain, relationships, parenting, building confidence and self-development.

-- I have several years counselling experience working with bereavements and loss within a bereavement charity, and also have more recent experience of working with women in the field of trauma and domestic abuse.
+- I have several years counselling experience working with bereavements and loss within a bereavement charity, and also have more recent experience of working with a women’s charity in the field of trauma and domestic abuse.

-- I am currently training in focusing-oriented therapy.
+- In addition to my core training as a person-centred counsellor, I am also a certified focusing-oriented therapist.
 I have an interest in working with an awareness of the body, and I work with listening to it and the still-forming sense of what cannot yet be put into words.

 - I used to be a teacher and am well attuned to the particular challenges of working within education.